code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-soapaction-header-example.md

 mvn test
 ```

 The result should be a successful run as shown below.
+Note that a log statement with the SOAPAction value is created by the endpoint.

 ``` plaintext
   .   ____          _            __ _ _